INSPIRATION

 Lake Turkana.

 In the many years since then, I’ve made numerous trips around Kenya but have always had to hang my head in half-hearted shame anytime I have been asked if I have travelled to the lake.
-All that changes in 2017 when I get a call asking, “You down for the lake?”
+All that changes when I get a call asking, “You down for the lake?”
 I stifle a scream and reply as nonchalantly as I can, “Yes, definitely.”

-My day starts at the ungodly hour of 3.45 am on a Tuesday with a haphazard, last minute packing frenzy.
+My day starts at the ungodly hour of 3.45 am on a Tuesday with a haphazard, last-minute packing frenzy.
 Shortly after I meet my fellow adventurers: Catrina – editor / leadfooted driver; Brian – photographer / black denim aficionado and Samir – photographer / recent retiree.
-With the car packed with several days of woefully-inadequate supplies, we set off for Nanyuki.
+With the car packed with several days of woefully inadequate supplies, we set off for Nanyuki.

 This part of the trip is nothing we haven’t seen before so Catrina takes this opportunity to tell us about the number of times the car we’re using has broken down recently.
 It’s too late for second guesses – we’re committed.
 After a quick breakfast, the trip becomes interesting as we head down the great north road to Isiolo and on to Archers Post.
 When we get to Mount Ololokwe, we make the first of what will be innumerable stops for photos.